Loading

 Independent Process

-Fimex offers closed-die forging for brass alloys, producing parts ranging from 0.200 kg to 1.300 kg.
+Fimex offers closed-die forging for brass alloys, producing parts ranging from 0.44 lb to 2.87 lb (0.200 – 1.300 kg).
 This process delivers superior mechanical properties through controlled deformation of heated metal.

-Forging produces parts with enhanced grain structure, higher strength, and better fatigue resistance compared to cast equivalents — ideal for components requiring maximum structural integrity.
+Forging produces parts with enhanced grain structure, higher strength, and better fatigue resistance compared to cast equivalents, which makes it the right choice for components that require maximum structural integrity.

 Closed-die forging